 - All traditional banks adhere to the European deposit guarantee fund, covering you up to 100.000€ if the bank goes bankrupt.
 That may be important for some entrepreneurs or companies.

-- You can not apply for loans
+- You cannot apply for loans.

-- You will not earn interest for the money your company has
+- You will not earn interest for the money your company has.

 Unless you have a good reason to opt for a traditional bank account, fintech solutions such as Wise or Revolut Business are perfectly valid alternatives for your business.

 You can even open a bank account initially with a digital solution, such as Wise, try it, and switch later to a traditional bank account if you need it for some reason.

 So now that?

 When you have your bank account, you are ready to: